Fellow-Consulting-AG/docapp-docs/docs/te2/fellow-te2-plugin.md

 ---
 title: "TE² Plugin"
-description: The TE² Plugin is a cloud-based repository solution for Ephesoft Transact software which is focused on extracting autonomously and automatically the line items in a table.
+description: The TE² Plugin is a cloud-based repository solution for Ephesoft Transact software which is focused on extracting the line items in a table, autonomously and automatically.
 Through the cloud-based Table Extraction Repository, you access a pool of rules from all users of the plugin.
 date: "2021-07-05"
 tags:
   - TE²